 Shoes with platforms and casual shoes that are great for walking around town and traveling are a key S/S17 category.
 Dresses are always important, especially in the spring, because customers like the ease of putting on a dress, a great shoe and heading out.

-I'm always looking for casual pants with a great fit because although my customers enjoy denim, they want another alternative.
+I'm always looking for casual pants with a great fit because, although my customers enjoy denim, they want another alternative.

 I came across an amazing Italian designer, Erika Cavallini, a few years ago while shopping in Paris and had been watching the collection until finally ordering it last spring.
-I finally ordered it this past Spring, and it was a home run.
 My customers love it, the quality is wonderful and prices are good.
-I am almost nervous to share this discovery since we are one of only four4 stores carrying in the US!
+I am almost nervous to share this discovery since we are one of only four stores carrying in the US!

 Marco Cateni